 Our comprehensive assessment system includes district-wide assessments in Kindergarten through 8th grade.
 These assessments were carefully selected to provide valid, reliable and useful information on the achievement of our students.

 - Informing instruction.
 Elementary district assessments provide valuable information on the specific skills and learning needs of students, so that their teachers can design instruction to meet the needs of their students.

 - Early identification of learning difficulties.
 Early identification of literacy and math learning difficulties is critical to supporting and accelerating learning and to preventing early problems from becoming more severe over time.
-Beginning in the 2021-22 school year, Washington State requires screening for weaknesses in literacy skill development that may be associated with dyslexia.
+Washington State requires screening for weaknesses in literacy skill development that may be associated with dyslexia.
 Learn more about this screening process within the ISD.

 - School Improvement Planning.
 Assessment information is used by school leadership teams to direct school improvement efforts and build effective, equitable programs that support learning.

 Used in Kindergarten through 8th grade, i-Ready Assessment provides information that empowers teachers with a deeper knowledge of their students’ needs.
 Based on research into assessment design and backed by extensive validity evidence, i-Ready assessments provide information teachers meaningful, actionable insights into students' skill proficiencies and learning needs to empower differentiating instruction.

 WaKIDS is a state-wide program designed to welcome children and their families to kindergarten and the K-12 system as partners in their child’s education.
 All Issaquah School District elementary schools will participate in the WaKIDS program.
 WaKIDS is required for schools that receive state funds for full-day kindergarten.